4/29/2025

 Chief Financial Officer

-Thanks for the question.
+Yeah, thanks, Brent, for the question.
 We still continue to expect our core margin to improve from these levels.
-We're still seeing really strong loan growth somewhere around the 7% range.
-Our liability side, things are cost of funds, we're seeing deposit growth, non-metre deposit to be somewhere in the two.
-So we're still keeping up very good spreads on both sides of the balance sheet.
+You know, we're still seeing really strong loan growth, you know, somewhere north of, you know, around the 7% range.
+And our liability side, things are cost of funds.
+We're seeing deposit growth, non-maturity deposits to be somewhere in the two.
+So we're still picking up very good spreads on both sides of the balance sheet.

 speaker

-Okay, that's helpful.
-Maybe turning to asset quality, nice to see a couple wins on the non-acquire side this quarter.
-But just wondering if you could update us on that non-acquire construction loan that you had been making protective advances on over the past couple quarters.
-Just kind of curious where it stands from a completion standpoint when you expect to be marketing the property in any line of sight to what the ultimate resolution looks like.
+Okay.
+All right.
+That's helpful.
+All right. to see a couple wins on the non-accrual side this quarter.
+But just wondering if you could update us on that non-accrual construction loan that you had been making protective advances on over the past couple of quarters.
+Just kind of curious where it stands from a completion standpoint when you expect to begin marketing the property in any line of sight to what the ultimate resolution looks like.

 speaker